 The Super Skills’ “Steps to Success” are published each week in the campus newsletter that goes home to each family every Friday.
 In this way, families are able to practice and reinforce the same skills teachers are working on during the week.
 Teachers use a developmental approach and may encourage students who move at a faster pace to serve as role models or peer mentors to the other students.

 In addition to the Super Skills curriculum, the Village Glen Middle School includes featured elements of the “PEERS Program” by Dr. Elizabeth Laugeson and Dr. Fred Frankel.
-The PEERS Program is a school-based, teacher-facilitated social skills training model for teenagers with Autism Spectrum Disorders.
+The PEERS Program is a school-based, teacher-facilitated social skills training model for teenagers with Autism Spectrum Disorder.

 Village Glen clubs provide students with an opportunity to meet and practice social skills with other students from all grade levels who share common specific interests.
 To ensure student enthusiasm, students and staff determine what clubs are established each semester based on their interests.
-Clubs have included Chess Club, Math Club, Anime Club, Glee Club, Art Club, Improv Club, Guitar Club, Documentaries, Odyssey of the Mind, Cheer, Basketball, and many more.
+Clubs have included Chess Club, Math Club, Anime Club, Glee Club, Art Club, Improv Club, Guitar Club, Documentaries, Odyssey of the Mind, Cheer, Basketball, Cooking, Dance and many more.

 Village Glen is proud to offer a dynamic, empowering Student Council experience for the high school student body.
 Students taking part in Student Council at Village Glen gain many benefits from their participation including deepening their sense of duty to their community, developing a voice as a citizen, learning to work in a group dynamic within a real life model, and advocating for themselves and others.
 Election of officers and grade-level representatives are held in November each year.

 Environmental Education Trips